linsun/gen-al-demo/README.md

 To access the demo app, open your browser and navigate to [http://localhost:8001](http://localhost:8001)

-## Shutdown
+## Cleanup

-To shut down the demo, run the following command, which will:
+To clean up the demo, run the following command:

-- Remove the Kubernetes manifests
-- Remove the port-forwarding
-- Delete the kind cluster

 ```sh
 ./shutdown.sh
 ```